-Paying or contesting a fine when caught by a speed camera
+Paying or contesting a fine or penalty notice when caught by a speed camera

 Last update

-In Luxembourg, road traffic is governed by the Luxembourg Highway Code.
+In Luxembourg, road traffic is governed by the Luxembourg Highway Code (Code de la route).

-Anyone who commits an offence against the Highway Code may be subject to:
+Anyone who commits an offence under the Highway Code may, if caught by an automatic speed camera for speeding, be subject to:

 Traffic-related fines and penalty notices may be accompanied by a loss of points on the offender's driving licence.

-Any holder/owner of a vehicle who commits one or more traffic offence(s).
+Any holder/owner/driver of a vehicle who commits one or more traffic offence(s).

 • admit to having committed the offence in question;